📖FAQ

 Five Sigma, an FCA regulated asset manager produces a weekly “vault report” that attests to the vault's collateral (USDC, Staked SOL and perp futures of the vault) and liabilities (total outstanding loan principal).

-The vault is held inside a bankruptcy-remote Special Purpose Vehicle (SPV) meaning the assets in the vault are legally segregated from Open Trade Technology Ltd's own balance sheet.
+The vault is held inside a bankruptcy-remote Special Purpose Vehicle (SPV) meaning the assets in the vault are legally segregated from Open Trade Technology Ltd, AWR, and Five Sigma's own balance sheet.

-All assets are held with regulated counterparties who have been notify of the assignment to the Trustee.
+All assets are held with regulated counterparties who have been notified of the assignment to the Trustee.

 Wallets are whitelisted and controlled by multi-signature access, ensuring no single party can move funds unilaterally.